frankmorgner/vsmartcard/ccid/doc/README.txt

 The USB CCID Emulator forwards a locally present PC/SC smart card reader as a standard USB CCID reader.
 USB CCID Emulator can be used as trusted intermediary enabling secure PIN entry and PIN modification.
-In combination with the |npa|
+In combination with the |libnpa|
 also |PACE| can be performed by the emulator.

 If the machine running :command:`ccid-emulator` is in USB device mode, a local